 Want another temporary fix?
 Some patients also use a toe spacer (a piece of soft silicone that is placed between the big and second toes, to hold them apart).
 Finding the right footwear can be an issue when it comes to using spacers.

-So what happens during a bunion surgery procedure in Singapore, and what’s it like as a patient undergoing this ordeal?
+So what happens during a bunion surgery procedure in Singapore, and what is it like as a patient undergoing this ordeal?

-Well, there’s either the traditional open method or a keyhole/ MIS method (both of which admittedly sound somewhat X rated).
+Well, there’s either the traditional open method or a keyhole/minimally invasive surgery method.

 - the severity of the bunion

 - which technique the surgeon is most proficient with